Spin liquid phase in the Hubbard model: Luttinger-Ward analysis of the slave-rotor formalism: thermodynamic properties

-To clarify the discrepancies between our findings and those obtained via conventional methods, we present the following comments. \begin{enumerate} \item In conventional approaches, a mean-field saddle-point solution is adopted with gauge fluctuations treated at the quadratic level.
-In this framework, the inverse of the transverse gauge-field Green's function is expressed as $D_{ij}^{-1}(q)=\Pi_{f,ij}+\Pi_{X,ij}$, where $\Pi_{f,ij}$ and $\Pi_{X,ij}$ denote the $ij$ components of the spinons and chargons (or holons) current-current correlation function, respectively \cite{Lee1992,Nagaosa1990,Nave2007}.
+To elaborate further on our findings and those obtained via conventional methods, we present the following comments. \begin{enumerate} \item In conventional approaches, a mean-field saddle-point solution is adopted with gauge fluctuations treated at the quadratic level.
+In this framework, the inverse of the transverse gauge-field Green's function is expressed as $D_{ij}^{-1}(q)=\Pi_{f,ij}+\Pi_{X,ij}$, where $\Pi_{f,ij}$ and $\Pi_{X,ij}$ denote the $ij$ components of the spinons and chargons (or holons) current-current correlation function, respectively \citep{Lee1992,Nagaosa1990,Nave2007}.
 In the long-wavelength limit, the transverse gauge-field propagator vanishes as $q^{3}$.
 Consequently, its interaction with the spinons generates a self-energy with both real and imaginary parts scaling as $\textrm{Re}[\Sigma]\sim\textrm{Im}[\Sigma]\sim\omega^{2/3}$.
 This behavior leads directly to a divergent density of states and effective mass, a specific heat that scales as $T^{2/3}$, and a thermal conductivity varying as $T^{1/3}$. \item In this work, we derive the spinon self-energy from Eqs. \eqref{eq:Teff}-\eqref{eq:selfenergy}.
 The effective kinetic interaction, $T_{f,\mathrm{self}}(q)$, defined relative to the Hartree-Fock diagrams at the mean-field level, plays a role analogous to the conventional RPA correction in an interacting Fermi gas.
 The poles in the high-frequency regime correspond to collective spinon excitations, as illustrated in Fig. \ref{spin susceptibility} (b) and (d).
-Importantly, the absence of divergence in the low-energy density of states ensures that the spinons possess a well-defined, stable Fermi surface. \item In \cite{Li2021}, it was demonstrated that a proper treatment of the emergent gauge field restricts its low-energy excitations to contribute no more than a $T^{2}$ term to the specific heat.
+Importantly, the absence of divergence in the low-energy density of states ensures that the spinons possess a well-defined, stable Fermi surface. \item In \citep{Li2021}, it was demonstrated that a proper treatment of the emergent gauge field restricts its low-energy excitations to contribute no more than a $T^{2}$ term to the specific heat.
 This result rules out the previously reported anomalous behaviors--namely, the $T^{2/3}$ variation in specific heat and the $T^{1/3}$ scaling of thermal conductivity.
-Consequently, in the U(1) spinon Fermi surface spin liquid considered here, both the specific heat and the thermal conductivity follow conventional Fermi liquid behavior. \item Although our work acknowledges the similarity between U(1) spinon Fermi surface spin liquid and that studied in \cite{Li2021}, our analysis reveals a distinct temperature dependence.
-As the temperature increases, electrons maintain their spin liquid phase over a certain range, and the spinons preserve their Fermi liquid character.
-However, beyond the thermal fluctuations, we observe that both the Green's functions and the real parts of the self-energies for spinons and chargons decrease notably with rising temperature, as shown in Fig. \ref{thermal conductivity}(d).
-This behavior contrasts with previous studies that have assumed temperature-independent spinon and chargon Green's functions and self-energies, assumptions that may lead to contentious conclusions.
-Furthermore, as illustrated in Fig. \ref{thermal conductivity}(f), when we calculate the electron Green's function at nearly zero temperature and then simply increase the temperature -- thereby accounting solely for thermal fluctuations -- the electron internal energy exhibits a quadratic growth with temperature.
-This quadratic increase predicts an electron specific heat that scales linearly with temperature -- a characteristic of conventional Fermi liquid behavior -- which, however, fails to account for the anomalous specific heat behavior observed in Fig. \ref{Specific heat}. \end{enumerate}
+Consequently, in the U(1) spinon Fermi surface spin liquid considered here, both the specific heat and the thermal conductivity follow conventional Fermi liquid behavior.
+Here, the self-consistent, one-loop LW numerical calculations show that the specific heat of the U(1) spinon Fermi-surface spin liquid grows linearly with temperature, in close agreement with Fermi-liquid theory.